-Priyanka, Jyotiraditya to meet Bhim Army chief in Meerut
+Priyanka, Jyotiraditya meet Bhim Army chief in Meerut

-Meerut, Mar 13: Congress General Secretary for UP (East) Priyanka Gandhi Vadra and Congress General Secretary for UP (West) Jyotiraditya Scindia on their way to Meerut to meet Bhim Army chief Chandrashekhar who is undergoing treatment at a hospital.
+Meerut, Mar 13: Congress General Secretary for UP (East) Priyanka Gandhi Vadra and Congress General Secretary for UP (West) Jyotiraditya Scindia met Bhim Army chief Chandrashekhar who is undergoing treatment at a hospital in Meerut.

 The Uttar Pradesh police on Tuesday took into custody Bhim Army chief Chandrashekhar Azad and his supporters after they allegedly violated the Model Code of Conduct by using more than a stipulated number of motorcycles in a political rally in Saharanpur district, PTI reported.